imanzaf/ift_coursework_2024/team_dogwood/coursework_one/README.md

     8. Enter the branch to your current branch. e.g., feature/coursework_one_dogwood
     9. Update the script path to `team_dogwood/coursework_one/orchestration/jenkins/Jenkinsfile`.
     10. Click "Save".

+### Runnning the Jenkins Pipeline
+1. Click on the pipeline you created in the previous step.
+2. Click on "Build Now".

+To see the logs of the pipeline:
+1. Click on a build number in the "Builds" section of the pipeline page.
+2. Click on "Console Output" in the left-hand menu.

 ## Development Instructions